Jaclyn Driesenga

 We are culturally socialized to avoid difficult conversations.
 Not often do we substantively engage with one another about contentious, offensive, and potentially dangerous ideas.
 Moreover, contemporary life presents us with unique challenges: faster and ever-changing technology, genetically modified products, and radical changes to the ways that we live our lives.
 This course will study the artists, writers, and scientists who engage in work that addresses these challenges (and others) in polarizing, impactful, and/or divisive ways.
 Additionally, this course will explore how contentious ideas, both past and present, reflect prevailing beliefs about the social world.
 When and how is it possible to challenge social norms and dominant beliefs?
 How can learning more about art, literature, and science facilitate difficult conversations?
 Throughout the year students will practice framing questions to allow space for meaningful discourse.

-Click here to learn more about Riley's experience in Dangerous Ideas!
+Click here to read about Quinn's experience in Dangerous Ideas!

 John Weber & Steeve Buckridge